helenajambor/helenajambor/README.md

-Hi, I’m @helenajambor, Biomedical scientist specialised in data visualisation at the University Hospital Dresden.
+Hi, I’m @helenajambor.
+I am a data visualisation scientists at the university hospital Dresden, lecturer at Berlin Hochschule für Technik for bioinformatics, and trainer in data visualization.
-I also am trainer and consultant for life science data visualisation and lecturer for bioinformatics Berlin Hochschule für Technik.
+I studied art at school and biology in Berlin and Cambridge/UK.

-Get in touch via twitter (@helenajambor) or Email helena.jambor - at - posteo.net
+**Get in touch** Twitter @helenajambor, Mail helena.jambor - at - posteo.net

 My blog (not gibhub yet, but coming): https://helenajambor.wordpress.com/eine-seite/